October-1, 1946 - October 9, 2015

 I stayed in our home for about a month from September to October 2016, a year after Clem crossed over.
 We communicated with each other.
 It is called open communication, particularly when a person receives information from Spirit and shares it with others who are unable to receive.
 I journalled a lot.
 I drew psychic art.
 I meditated.
 He and I created a lot of dialogue about spirit, about love, about relationships, and about our life together.

 Clem Used to Say I was airy fairy or living in a fantasy.
 He would say that he was practical.
 This all had to do with my spiritual practice.
 He was not meditating or, at least, I never saw him do it.
 I was reading spiritual material written by the living, by those who transitioned, and by those who channeled energies.
 He was not or, at least, I never saw him reading such.
 His grounded-in-reality attitude was supported by his having a job.
-But when I worked, I worked hard and smart and I never heard the remark again.
+But when I acquired a job, I worked hard and smart and I never heard the remark again.

 I heard an echo of his words over 15 years later but the "tone" was different.
 Clem was right: I practiced good spirit work to raise and protect both of us, the people we loved and cared about, and the planet.
 The most I did to address the "practical" side was to include the phrase, “…and seal the door where Evil dwells.”
 I never thought, much less asked, what kind of negative energies were created for any purpose.
 There was good energy and there was evil energy and I was not addressing both.

 We were cordial to all people where we lived.
 Clem asked me to watch what I said and how I said it.
 I was a native New Yorker, after all.
 I did 98% of the time.
-Having courteously addressed all who engaged us the fault laid in not questioning th covert behavior of these people but totally ignoring those who did not “befriend” us.
+Having courteously addressed all who engaged us the fault laid in not questioning the covert behavior of these people but totally ignoring those who did not “befriend” us.
 A friend said, “But if you don’t know about it, you would not ask.”
 If I didn’t know I was not liked, not for what I did but for who I was, I would not have asked questions to address it spiritually.
 As I look back, it was hubris to think we were liked by all people.
 Two actions were apparent: either create good energy for the person so that person may change their mind about us or create good energy to protect us from her or him.

 The smallest thing can turn them against you.
 These people were not adult enough to tell the target of their ire, directly, how they felt.